apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    The size, in megabytes, that log files must reach before rolling takes place.
    The minimum value for this setting is ``10``.

+.. ts:cv:: CONFIG proxy.config.log.rolling_min_count INT 0
+   :reloadable:

+   Specifies the minimum count of rolled (event) logs to keep.
+This value will be used to decide the order of auto-deletion (if enabled).
+A default value of 0 means auto-deletion will try to keep logs as much as possible.
+This value can be and should be overridden in logging.yaml.

 .. ts:cv:: CONFIG proxy.config.log.auto_delete_rolled_files INT 1
    :reloadable: